-CPPE and Health Education England (HEE) have worked together to deliver the Newly qualified pharmacist programme, which is now open for registration.
+CPPE and Health Education England (HEE) have worked together to deliver the Newly qualified pharmacist programme.

 This 12-month programme is fully funded by HEE as part of their Newly Qualified Pharmacist pathway, which aims to link the initial education and training reforms to a continuum of development into post-registration.
 The pathway is intended to help you to make the transition to more independent learning and acts as a stepping stone towards enhanced and advanced practice.